cespedes/jupiter/README.md

 fragmentation.

 Each block is prefixed by a header that describes the contents of the block.
-The header contains the score, the compression type, the compressed size and uncompressed size.
+The header contains the score, the type, the compression algorithm, the compressed size and uncompressed size.

 ### The index